clp-research/slurk/docs/slurk_layouts.rst

 - ``"document-ready"``: Inserted into the JQuery ``$(document).ready`` function
 - ``"plain"``: Inserted as plain script into the chat
 - ``"typing-users"``: Triggered when a user starts or stops typing
-    - ``users``: A map of currently typing users, with it's id as the key
+    - ``users``: A map of currently typing users, with its id as the key

-Additional, some functions are guarantied to exist:
+Additionally, some functions are guaranteed to exist:

 - ``display_message(sender, time, message, privateMessage)``
 - ``display_image(sender, time, url, width, height, privateMessage)``